Brinker International (NYSE:EAT) Announces Quarterly Earnings Results

-Brinker International (NYSE:EAT – Get Rating) issued its earnings results on Wednesday.
-The restaurant operator reported $1.15 EPS for the quarter, missing the consensus estimate of $1.16 by ($0.01), Briefing.com reports.
+Brinker International (NYSE:EAT – Get Rating) announced its earnings results on Wednesday.
+The restaurant operator reported $1.15 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.16 by ($0.01), Briefing.com reports.
+Brinker International had a negative return on equity of 43.88% and a net margin of 3.09%.
 The business had revenue of $1.02 billion for the quarter, compared to analyst estimates of $1.01 billion.
-Brinker International had a negative return on equity of 43.88% and a net margin of 3.09%.
-The firm’s revenue was up 1.3% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $1.68 EPS.
+During the same quarter in the previous year, the company earned $1.68 EPS.
+The business’s revenue for the quarter was up 1.3% on a year-over-year basis.
 Brinker International updated its FY23 guidance to $2.45-2.85 EPS.

 Institutional Investors Weigh In On Brinker International

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-MetLife Investment Management LLC increased its stake in Brinker International by 53.4% in the first quarter.
-MetLife Investment Management LLC now owns 24,327 shares of the restaurant operator’s stock valued at $928,000 after purchasing an additional 8,465 shares in the last quarter.
-Price T Rowe Associates Inc. MD increased its stake in Brinker International by 4.2% in the second quarter.
-Price T Rowe Associates Inc. MD now owns 35,501 shares of the restaurant operator’s stock valued at $782,000 after purchasing an additional 1,439 shares in the last quarter.
-PDT Partners LLC increased its stake in Brinker International by 163.3% in the first quarter.
-PDT Partners LLC now owns 20,312 shares of the restaurant operator’s stock valued at $775,000 after purchasing an additional 12,597 shares in the last quarter.
-Occudo Quantitative Strategies LP bought a new stake in shares of Brinker International during the second quarter worth about $531,000.
-Finally, Dynamic Technology Lab Private Ltd bought a new stake in shares of Brinker International during the first quarter worth about $419,000.
-99.38% of the stock is owned by institutional investors.
+Several hedge funds have recently added to or reduced their stakes in EAT.
+Zurcher Kantonalbank Zurich Cantonalbank raised its stake in shares of Brinker International by 8.1% during the second quarter.
+Zurcher Kantonalbank Zurich Cantonalbank now owns 8,603 shares of the restaurant operator’s stock valued at $190,000 after acquiring an additional 647 shares during the last quarter.
+Rhumbline Advisers increased its holdings in Brinker International by 1.1% in the second quarter.
+Rhumbline Advisers now owns 122,576 shares of the restaurant operator’s stock valued at $2,700,000 after purchasing an additional 1,320 shares during the period.
+Price T Rowe Associates Inc. MD raised its position in Brinker International by 4.2% during the 2nd quarter.
+Price T Rowe Associates Inc. MD now owns 35,501 shares of the restaurant operator’s stock worth $782,000 after purchasing an additional 1,439 shares during the last quarter.
+UBS Asset Management Americas Inc. lifted its holdings in Brinker International by 4.4% during the 2nd quarter.
+UBS Asset Management Americas Inc. now owns 47,127 shares of the restaurant operator’s stock worth $1,038,000 after buying an additional 1,981 shares during the period.
+Finally, Point72 Hong Kong Ltd bought a new stake in shares of Brinker International in the 2nd quarter valued at about $71,000.
+99.38% of the stock is currently owned by institutional investors and hedge funds.

 Analyst Ratings Changes